 Solar panels are rated by how much electricity they produce (power output in Watts), how well they convert sunlight into energy (efficiency in percentage), and their durability.
 The power rating tells you their electricity output, which is known as the solar panel wattage.
 The efficiency measures how effective they are in converting sunlight to solar power, and durability ensures a long lifespan.
 These ratings help people choose solar panels that suit their renewable energy needs.

-Does the Size of a Solar Panel Determine Its Wattage?
+Does the Size of Module Determine Solar Panel Wattage?

-In many cases, larger solar panels have higher wattages.
+In many cases, larger modules have higher solar panel wattages.
 This is because a larger surface area allows for more photovoltaic cells, which can generate more electricity when exposed to sunlight.
 However, it's not a strict rule, as the efficiency of the solar cells also plays a crucial role.

 How Are Solar Panels Rated in Watts Per Hour?